pratt-savi-810/pratt-savi-810-2018-10/projects/hhernandez project/README.md

 Project Outline/Pseudocode
 ----------------------------
-'''Create function to read JSON file
+	Create function to read JSON file
 		Return path of csv file with coordinates

 	Store csv file path in variable

 	Project xy coordinates from csv file and save in memory

 	Create a shapefile from projected xy coordinates
 		Save shapefile in location that is read from JSON

 	Read JSON for location of basemap
 		Get mxd document with basemap
 	Load shapefile in Arcmap document with basemap
 	Save shapefile as layer in Arcmap

 	Turn labels on for defined layer and show labels on map

-Create a for loop that runs through a list of different map feature sets and performs the following
-	Select first set of features
+	Create a for loop that runs through a list of different map feature sets and performs the following Select first set of features
 		Zoom to those selected features
 		Export a png file
 		Declare variable of location to save export and a save

-Repeat loop for additional two map features sets'''
+	Repeat loop for additional two map features sets

 Sources of code